2025 Updates

 The amount of property taxes the City collects each year is set when Council approves the annual operating budget.
 The operating budget is the amount of money the City needs to run our programs and services in a given year, including fire rescue services, parks, police, recreation centres, road operations and maintenance, and transit.

-The City first considers its other revenue sources (fines and permits, user fees, franchise fees, grants, and other operating revenue sources) to cover the costs to run the program and services, and then looks to property tax to ensure revenues meet expenditures.
+The City first considers its other revenue sources (fines and permits, user fees, franchise fees, grants and other operating revenue sources) to cover the costs to run the program and services, and then looks to property tax to ensure revenues meet expenditures.
 In accordance with the Provincial Municipal Government Act, the City must have a balanced budget, and cannot use debt to balance the operating budget.
 The City has limited options to fund the balance of the cost to provide these services, so more than half of the operating budget is funded through property taxes.
 The City only collects the amount of property taxes required to balance the budget, no more and no less.

 Once the operating budget is set, the City divides the tax levy (how much money we need to collect through property taxes) among Edmonton property owners.
 The assessed value of your property determines the share of the total tax levy that you will pay through your property tax bill.